Home improvement loans

 rewiring electrics or re-plumbing old pipes

-For example, according to Halifax adding an extension will typically boost your home’s value by £4,129.
+According to Halifax adding an extension will typically boost your home’s value by £4,129.
 But figures from MyBuilder suggest even a small extension might cost at least £16,000.²

 Get a mortgage with Trussle today